My Passive Investments - September 2018 (-0.22%)

 A short term look on long term investing

 This is my fourth report on my own passive investment portfolio.
 Firstly, my investment decisions are exactly that, my own.
-I based each investment decision on my own research.
+As as UK-based investor, I based each investment decision on my own research.
 These are, by no means, investment recommendations.
 Before making any investment decision, you must do your own research and/or speak to a professional.

 Long term, my aim is to invest a portion of my savings every month.
 An important note here is that the numbers you will see in this report reflect the gains and losses of my invested capital only.
 When I invest more, for example, I would not state this as a gain in the value of my portfolio.

 Similarly, if I sell a portion of my investments, this would not be stated as a loss in the value of my portfolio.
 The numbers simply reflect the performance of the underlying investments.
 Simply put, a loss/gain does not take into account buying/selling assets.

 All investments are held in a stocks and shares ISA with Vanguard.
 You can contribute anything up to the limit of £20,000 for the 2018/19 tax year.
 This means, when it comes to selling any portion of my investments, any capital gain is tax free.

 Illustrated below you can see each fund I own, the target weight of that fund in my portfolio overall, the actual weight and the monthly return.
 Buying into an index fund is effectively the same as buying into an already well-diversified portfolio.
 For example, the ‘Emerging Markets Stock Index Fund’ consists of over 1,099 individual stocks.
 These funds each represent a market of their own.

 These are rounded figures so sometimes they will not add up to 100% exactly.

 The complete monthly return for September was -0.22%.
 All funds were down from last month.
 The global fund was down 0.23%; The US fund was down 0.04%; The UK fund was down 0.19%; and the Emerging Markets fund was down 1.46%.